 This information is provided throughout the enrollee's involvement with the ICO.
 It starts from the time that the enrollee approaches the ICO for waiver services and is provided with information regarding options for participant direction.
 Enrollees are to be provided with information about the principles of self-determination and the possibilities, models and arrangements involved.
 The person-centered planning process is a critical time to address issues related to participant direction including methods used, health and welfare issues, and the involvement of informal supports.
-Follow-up information arrangements begin when the ICO and the enrollee reach agreement on a the IICSP, the funding authorized to accomplish the plan, and the arrangements through which the plan will be implemented.
+Follow-up information and assistance is available at any time to assure that enrollee concerns and needs are addressed.
+Self-determination arrangements begin when the ICO and the enrollee reach agreement on a the IICSP, the funding authorized to accomplish the plan, and the arrangements through which the plan will be implemented.
 Each enrollee (or the enrollee's representative) who chooses to direct his or her supports and services signs a Self-Determination Agreement with the ICO that clearly defines the duties and responsibilities of the parties.

-f.
+- f.
 Participant Direction by a Representative.
-Specify the state's policy concerning the direction of waiver services by a representative (select one):

-The state does not provide for the direction of waiver services by a representative.

-The state provides for the direction of waiver services by representatives.
+Specify the state's policy concerning the direction of waiver services by a representative (select one): - O The state does not provide for the direction of waiver services by a representative. - The state provides for the direction of waiver services by representatives.